mohsen12999/mohsen12999/README.md

 Hi 👋, I'm `Mohsen Shabanian`.

 I'm mostly a self-study developer.
+I'm starting programing with Qbasic and pascal. after that writing C and C++ programs in computer and microcontrollers. in recent years I'm usually deveping web-application with C# & PHP.

 ## Skills